Singularities and Quinn spectra: Ad theories and Quinn spectra

-with $d \, \emptyset = id$.
-Here, $\Z$ is regarded as a poset with trivial involution.
+which satisfy $d \, \emptyset = id$.
+Here, $\Z$ is regarded as a poset with the trivial action.
 The full subcategory of $\A$ of $n$-dimensional objects is denoted by $\A_n$.
-A $k$ morphism between graded categories are functors which decreases the dimension by $k$ and strictly commutes with $i$ and $\emptyset$.
+In abuse of notation, we will often write $\emptyset$ for the object $\emptyset_n$ of $\A_n$.
+A $k$-morphism between graded categories is a functor which decreases the dimension by $k$ and strictly commutes with the involution $-1$ and $\emptyset$.

 Let $K$ be a ball complex in the sense of \cite{MR0413113}.
 We write ${\mathcal C}ell(K)$ for the category with objects in dimension $n$ the oriented cells $(\sigma, o)$ of $K$ and the empty cell $\emptyset_n$.
 There are only identity morphisms in ${\mathcal C}ell(K)_n$ and morphisms to higher dimensional cells are given by inclusions of cells with no requirements to the orientations.
 The category ${\mathcal C}ell(K)$ is a graded category with the orientation reversing involution.
 Note that morphisms between ball complexes induce morphisms on the cellular categories.
 Moreover, if $L$ is a subcomplex of $K$ we can form the quotient category ${\mathcal C}ell(K,L) $ of ${\mathcal C}ell(K)$ by identifying the cells of $L$ with the empty cells.